shethinksnyc/JTC_WOW_CAPSTONE/unit_testing/README.md

 It includes:

 1. function_test.py : This file was used to test our function.
+It includes one passed test, and one failed test.

 To run pytest:
 > Download the function_test.py file.
 > Run pytest in your terminal (you must be sure you are in the directory where the function_test.py file is stored).